 - Read the information below regarding compliance with employment law.

 - Submit your placement/agency information via the Viking CareerLink.
-Once you post your internship, it will become available to our students in the display above.
-If you would like someone from our program to contact you before listing your internship, please make a request via the Internship Position Info form.
+Once you post your internship, it will become available to our students in the list above.

 In order to provide non-paying internships in compliance with employment law, you must either be a registered non-profit organization or comply with the following criteria, while providing unpaid interns with the opportunity to develop skills and knowledge that has "transferable usefulness" beyond your specific organization.

 - The internship, even though it includes actual operation of the facilities of the employer, is similar to training which would be given in an educational environment;

 - The internship experience is for the benefit of the intern;